jonathansharman/najan/src/determiner-phrases.md

 A **determiner phrase** consists of a determiner, an optional pronoun to bind, and a stative verb phrase complement.
 The phrase signifies some entity such that the complement holds true with that entity as the subject.
-Najan has just three
+Najan has just four
 determiners:

 | Determiner | Type         | Translation    |